TurboGears/tg2docs/docs/turbogears/configuration/rendering.rst

 ``base_config.default_renderer`` -- set to the name of the default render function you want to use.

-``base_config.renderers`` -- This is a list of render functions that ought to be prepared for use in the app.
-This is a shortcut for the four renderers that TurboGears |version| provides out of the box.
+``base_config.renderers`` -- This is a list of rendering engines that ought to be prepared for use in the app.
+To make it available in your application you must specify here the name of the engine you want to use.

-TG provides renderers for: `'genshi'`, `'mako'`, `'jinja'`, and `'json'`.
+TG provides built-in renderers for:

-In 2.1, If you would like to add additional renderers, you can add it to the renderers list, and then provide a setup_mytl_renderer method in your custom AppConfig, where mytl is the name of your template language.
+`'genshi'`, `'mako'`, `'jinja'`, `'json'` and `'jsonp'`.

-``base_config.use_legacy_renderer`` -- If ``True`` old style buffet renderers will be used.
-Don't set this unless you need buffet renderers for some specific reason, buffet renderers are deprecated and will probably be removed in 2.1.
+In 2.3.2 and newer versions, If you would like to add additional renderers, you can add it to the renderers list, and then register a rendering engine factory through the :func:`tg.configuration.AppConfig.register_rendering_engine` method.

 ``base_config.use_dotted_templatenames`` -- Generally you will not
 want to change this.
 But if you want to use the standard